MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 From the start Marlin was built by and for [RepRap](http://reprap.org/wiki/) enthusiasts to be a straightforward, reliable, and adaptable printer driver that "just works."
 As a testament to its quality, Marlin is used by several respected commercial 3D printers.
 Ultimaker, Printrbot, AlephObjects (Lulzbot), and Prusa Research are just a few of the vendors who ship a variant of Marlin.

 One key to Marlin's popularity is that it runs on inexpensive 8-bit [Atmel AVR](http://www.atmel.com/products/microcontrollers/avr/) [micro-controllers](http://en.wikipedia.org/wiki/Microcontroller).
 These chips are at the center of the popular [open source](https://en.wikipedia.org/wiki/Open-source_hardware) [Arduino/Genuino](http://arduino.cc) platform.
-The reference platform for Marlin is an Arduino Mega2560 with RAMPS 1.4.
+The reference platforms for Marlin is an Arduino Mega2560 with RAMPS 1.4 and Re-Arm with Ramps 1.4.

 As a community product, Marlin aims to be adaptable to as many boards and configurations as possible.
 We want it to be configurable, customizable, extensible, and economical for hobbyists and vendors alike.
 A Marlin build can be very small, for use on a headless printer with only modest hardware.
 Features are enabled as-needed to adapt Marlin to added components.